-Emphasis on Empathy is theoretically ( can’t say practically ) gaining momentum.
+Emphasis on Empathy is theoretically ( can’t say practically ) gaining momentum in corporate settings.

-2. Not understanding what empathy really is and how to demonstrate it
+2. we don’t really know what empathy is and how to practice it

 So, is Empathy even important in a Corporate Setting ?